muhammadfaiq-af/CaS-ai-Playwright/README.md

 2. `npm i -D allure-commandline`

-3. To generate the report, `npx allure generate ./allure-results`  in which “allure-results“ is the folder you can give other names as well
+3. To generate the report, `npx allure generate ./allure-report --clean`  in which “allure-results“ is the folder you can give other names as well

 4. To Open the report, `npx allure open ./allure-report`

 ## Methodologies

    [Editor]: <https://code.visualstudio.com/>
    [node.js]: <http://nodejs.org>
    [Git Bash]: <https://git-scm.com/downloads/>